Frequently Asked Questions

 Can SDS convert text for courses to an accessible format?

 Yes.
 Request services 1-2 weeks prior to the start of the semester or as soon as the semster begins.
 Obtain reading lists and syllabi for your course and SDS will convert the material you requested on the list.
-Please contact the Program Specialist to make an appointment.
+Please make an appointment with:

 How long does it take to get my requested text converted?

 Because of the demand for conversion services and the time it takes to convert text, it can take up to two weeks for text conversion to be completed.